Nandakishore695/HTML-CSS-Javascript/README.md

 - A div element is used for block-level organize and styling of page, where as a span element is used for inline organize and styling.

+**How many types of links in html?**

+It has 5 types of links:

+- Anchor link
+- External link
+- Image link
+- Bookmark link
+- Email link